ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 .. note::

-    Creating a new Conda environment is often much faster and more reliable than trying to update an existing Conda environment.
+    Creating a new conda environment is often much faster and more reliable than trying to update an existing conda environment.

 .. note::